Mama recommends: Newquay

 The accommodation (a caravan/mobile home) was clean and well-kept.
 The bedrooms were a good size and the heating was really efficient so we could keep it warm in the colder evenings.

 There was a hiring shop on site so we pre-booked a travel cot and picked it up when we arrived.
 This made packing the car so much easier!
 Our caravan also only had a shower but we hired a baby bath.

 On site there there is a free soft play.
-I have no good photos as the little guy was too busy learning to walk but the whole floor is padded so it’s the perfect space on a rainy afternoon for a toddler.
+I have no good photos as the little guy was too busy learning to walk!
+However, the whole floor is padded so it’s the perfect space on a rainy afternoon for a toddler.

 There’s a brilliant pool with water slides.
-You have to pay extra to swim but totally worth visiting as the water was lovely and warm, and in low-season there was hardly anyone else there so we had loads of space to swim around.
+You have to pay extra to swim but totally worth visiting as the water was lovely and warm.
+In low-season there was hardly anyone else there so we had loads of space to swim on our own.

 Because it was a toddler week there were daily activity sessions.
 Basically a load of toys out on the floor but our kid loved this.
 There’s also a ‘land train’ that drives around every morning.
 Really boring for the adults as it’s super slow, but kids just love that sort of thing!

-The park also has two hippo mascots that made appearances and it turns out that our kid loves people dressed in mascot costumes.
+The park also has two hippo mascots that made regular appearances.
+As it turns out, our kid loves people dressed in mascot costumes.
 I, on the other hand, find them creepy and steered clear.

 There’s also a restaurant/cafe, a fish ‘n’ chip shop, and an Italian place.
 You can eat in or get a take-away.
 The Italian place did an excellent deal with kids eating free and a bottle of wine (for us obviously) included.
 So, he ate his body weight in pizza and we ate an equally large amount of pizza and drank wine.
 It was great!